21 GitHub Actions

 .shinyapps.io/shinyAppPkgsDockerCiCd/

-in the list of packages to install.
+in our list of dependencies to install, and theremotes

 FROM rocker/shiny